cjneely10/EukMetaSanity/INSTALLATION.md

 [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper), or [kofamscan](https://www.genome.jp/tools/kofamkoala/)
 must install them separately.

-*(Ensure that AUGUSTUS_CONFIG_PATH environmental variable is set and writable prior to running if you are using this ab initio predictor)*

 *(Ensure that .gm_key is present in your home directory if you are using GeneMark as your ab initio predictor.
 You also may need to run their accessory script `change_path_in_perl_scripts.pl /path/to/miniconda3/envs/EukMS/bin/perl`)*